imabhinavawasthi/crackdsa-app-public/src/pages/terms.md

 layout: '~/layouts/MarkdownLayout.astro'
 ---

-_Last updated_: January 06, 2023
+_Last updated_: January 29, 2023

 Please read these terms and conditions carefully before using Our Service.

-## Interpretation and Definitions
+## Terms and Conditions

-### Interpretation

-The words of which the initial letter is capitalized have meanings defined under the following conditions.
-The following definitions shall have the same meaning regardless of whether they appear in singular or in plural.
+Welcome to the **crackDSA** website (the "Website").
+By using the Website, you agree to be bound by these terms and conditions (the "Terms").
+If you do not agree to these Terms, you may not use the Website.

 ### Definitions